-Pharmaceutical companies financing in any way patient organizations are prohibited from influencing the text concerning the material they are financing in a way favorable to their commercial interests.
-This does not prevent the companies from correcting any inaccuracies they may detect in the abovementioned text.
-In addition, at the request of Patient Organisations, companies may contribute to the drafting of the text from a fair and balanced scientific perspective.
+Pharmaceutical companies which are funding patient organizations-in any manner whatsoever- are prohibited from seeking to influence the text concerning the material they are funding in a way that favors their commercial interests.
+This does not preclude companies from correcting any inaccuracies they may detect in the abovementioned text.
+In addition, at the request of Patient Organizations, companies may contribute to the drafting of the text from a fair and balanced scientific perspective.